 Like that distant dog club Sack Race, I've often made sacrifices in my writing for the sake of a story.
 Stephen King in On Writing: A Memoir of the Craft, urged writers:

 Kill your darlings, kill your darlings, even when it breaks your egocentric little scribbler’s heart, kill your darlings.

-As Ruthanne Reid expounded in her post on King's quote on The Write Practice website, How to "Kill Your Darlings" and Survive the Process:
+As Ruthanne Reid expounded in a post on King's quote on The Write Practice website, How to "Kill Your Darlings" and Survive the Process:

 Darlings, in writing, are those words, phrases, sentences, paragraphs, and even chapters that we are often most proud of.
 We love them, to the point that we almost don’t care if those bits are clear to readers or not.
 The problem is they can get in the [way of the] readers’ point of view.

-Hence I knew second in the dog club Sack Race wouldn't make as good a story as coming third.
-And it didn't bother Harry, because he still got treats for our third place, and we went on to compete in the Saveloy Relay, where we came last, but he ate all the saveloy-sausages.
+I knew second in the dog club Sack Race wouldn't make as good a story as coming third.
+And not winning didn't bother Harry because he still got treats for our third place, and we went on to compete in the Saveloy Relay, where we came last, but he ate all the saveloy-sausages.

-Yes, Harry disgraced himself again, but it worth it for the sake of a story!
+Yes, my dear old Harry disgraced himself again.
+But it was worth it for the sake of a story!

 © 2018 Robert Fairhead

-NB: You might like to read Blind Faith in a Dog, a Tall And True article on another of my dog club Fun Day favourites with dear old Harry, the "Ned Kelly" event.
+N.B.
+You might like to read Blind Faith in a Dog, a Tall And True article on another of my dog club Fun Day favourites with old Harry, the "Ned Kelly" event.

 Robert is a writer and editor at Tall And True and blogs on his eponymous website, RobertFairhead.com.
 He also writes and narrates episodes for the Tall And True Short Reads storytelling podcast, featuring his short stories, blog posts and other writing from Tall And True.